 “Why am I not seeing my keyword term number 1?” is a question SEO clients find themselves asking, usually right after they’ve conducted a Google search to see the results of their SEO services.

-It’s understandable that after significantly investing on SEO, they want to see the results happening right in front of them.
+It’s understandable that after significantly investing in SEO, they want to see the results happening right in front of them.
 However, the truth is that clients asking themselves these questions forget to take into account that Google’s algorithm works in a very complex way, one that may most certainly remain outside the understanding of general users.

 Starting as far back as 2005, Google began working around personalized search results as a way of facilitating queries and providing a better and more efficient search experience for the user.
 This means that using a combination of algorithms that draw information from cookies, search history, location, data collected on a determined IP address, click history, visit data and more, rankings are continually altered after searching for the same term more than once.

 For example, if you enter a certain keyword, like “book shops in Raleigh NC”, more than once, Google may assume you still haven’t found precisely what you’re looking for so it alters the rankings in their search engine results pages (SERPs) in an attempt to provide you with a satisfying answer by showing you different pages and rankings every time.
 This would be a picture much different from the results a new prospect searching for the same keyword for the first time would get.
-Let alone your repeted attempts at surveillance of competitors.
+Let alone your repeated attempts at surveillance of competitors.

 Google makes money from collecting personal information (somewhat debatable) in order to sell targeted online advertising, so it makes sense that they use these types of personalized search mechanisms in order to provide users with the most relevant results, and therefore ads.
-Although the company has recently admitted that their personalization strategies have been reduced to location and immediate context from a prior search, it’s important to understand that just because you’re not seeing your keyword term in number 1 every single time you search for it does not mean your SEO company isn’t doing its job properly.
+Although the company has recently admitted that their personalization strategies have been reduced to location and immediate context from a prior search, it’s important to understand that just because you’re not seeing your keyword term in the number 1 position every single time you search for it does not mean your SEO company isn’t doing its job properly.

 Depersonalized search and how it works